conradludgate/jenner/README.md

 ```

 This requires no extra special code, except for ensuring that the return type is well defined.
-In this case, that's performed by ensuring the return value is both `Stream + Future`, specifying the
+In this case, that's performed by ensuring the return value is both `AsyncIterator + Future`, specifying the
 output of the future to be a result.

 This is also not exclusive to `Result`, any it supports anything that the regular `try` syntax supports.